kacperbojakowski/final-project/05-tools/4-facilitating-workflow/index.md

 ![GitHub Desktop](../../images/github-desktop.png)
 *Phew...
 Now THIS looks much more approachable, thanks.*

-It is *crucial* for you as a beginner in tech writing to at least get the very basics of Git (preferably; or other VCS) down.
-You might need it not only for the [Docs as Code](../../04-learning-the-basics/4-standards-and-practices/index.md/#docs-as-code) approach!
+Git is the bread and butter of modern technical writing and it is crucial that you learn at least the bare minimum.
+Unless you want to work in MS Word only (*no, you don't*), you will use VCS sooner or later.
+You don't even have to follow [Docs as Code](../../04-learning-the-basics/4-standards-and-practices/#docs-as-code) to see that happen; [HATs](../2-content-management-and-publishing/#help-authoring-tools) can use version control too!

 **Tips for beginners:**